giankdiluvi/giankdiluvi.github.io/index.md

 and the pdf [here](http://hdl.handle.net/2429/79499)
 - [Apr 2021] I received the
 [graduate TA award](https://www.stat.ubc.ca/announcing-our-three-statistics-graduate-teaching-assistant-award-winners)
- from the Department of Statistics and I was also nominated for a [Killam TA award](https://www.grad.ubc.ca/scholarships-awards-funding/killam-awards-fellowships)
+ from the department of statistics and I was also nominated for a [Killam TA award](https://www.grad.ubc.ca/scholarships-awards-funding/killam-awards-fellowships)
 - [Mar 2021] I will be staying at UBC for my PhD starting in September 2021.
 I'm very happy to have received a